 After being pressed to resign by Democratic politicians and presidential candidates, Northam held a baffling press conference in which he admitted his nickname in medical school was “Coonman,” and that he had dressed in blackface on a different occasion as part of a Michael Jackson costume.
 Northam is, so far, refusing to resign, while aides have claimed he is trying to make amends by reading Alex Haley’s Roots.

-Northam’s scandal came on the heels Florida Secretary of State Mike Ertel’s resignation over a blackface photo from 2005.
+Northam’s scandal came on the heels of Florida Secretary of State Mike Ertel’s resignation over a blackface photo from 2005.
 Ertel, who was appointed by Republican Governor Ron DeSantis, had donned a racist Hurricane Katrina victim costume at a Halloween party.

 After calling on Governor Northam to resign, Virginia Attorney General Mark Herring admitted to wearing blackface at a 1980 party.
 Virginia state Senator Tommy Norment edited a yearbook that contained racial slurs and blackface photos.